erikx50/A-Machine-Learning-approach-for-Building-Segmentation-using-laser-data/README.md

 **Loss_Metrics.py:** Contains the code for IoU and Dice coefficient metric and loss function.

 **eval_functions.py:** Contains the code of the evaluation functions used for the MapAI competition.
-This code is taken from https://github.com/Sjyhne/MapAI-Competition/blob/master/competition_toolkit/competition_toolkit/eval_functions.py
+This code is taken from the official MapAI competition GitHub: https://github.com/Sjyhne/MapAI-Competition/blob/master/competition_toolkit/competition_toolkit/eval_functions.py

 **utils.py:** Contains the code for loading the dataset for testing and test time augmentation.